djalbat/yapp/README.md

 You will need to do this if you want to look at the examples.

+## The examples

+Open the `index.html` file in the root of the repository.
+There is an example for each of the supported languages.
+For details on building and live reloading the examples, see the section on building near the foot of this readme file.

 ## Getting started

 There are three ways to use Yapp: